-Some of XO’s government contracts require them to keep logs, backups and audits for three years, which is resulting in a lot of data that needs to be protected and archived.
-To meet their customer needs and accommodate the growing data, the team was contemplating with the idea of deploying rows of racks across their data centers, and hiring 5 to 6 additional admins to manage the new infrastructure.
-In their business, XO needs to control their administrative cost, and this option would have negatively impacted their bottom line.
+Some of XO’s government contracts require the company to keep logs, backups and audits for three years, which is resulting in a lot of data that needs to be protected and archived.
+To meet its customer needs and accommodate the growing data, the team was contemplating the idea of deploying rows of racks across its data centers, and hiring 5 to 6 additional admins to manage the new infrastructure.
+In its business, XO needs to control its administrative cost, and this option would have negatively impacted its bottom line.

 Selection criteria while evaluating all the available solutions included